 - Attend ‘education question times and hustings of parliamentary candidates’ in your area

-Loughborough is a high-profile constituency at the general election as the Secretary of State for Education Nicky Morgan is the incumbent.
-Whilst the NUT is not affiliated to any political party we want education to be a key issue in the campaign and we are seeking a strong vote for education when Britain goes to the polls on 7 May.
+Loughborough is the Secretary of State for Education Nicky Morgan’s constituency.
+While the NUT is not affiliated to any political party we are seeking a strong vote for education when Britain goes to the polls on 7 May.

-On the day of action we want as many people in Loughborough as possible to hear about the positive vision for education in the NUT’s manifesto.
-Please do consider volunteering for a couple of hours on 18 April to help us get our message across.
+On the day of action we want as many people in Loughborough as possible to hear about the NUT’s positive education manifesto.
+Please volunteer to help for a couple of hours on 25 April to help us get our message across.